 - Tips: Drivers keep 100 percent of tips

-Base pay ranges from $2 to $10 or more.
+DoorDash driver pay varies on numerous factors.
 Peak pay is more common on DoorDash and helps boost your earnings.

 Like Instacart, DoorDash can send stacked order requests where you pick up two orders and make two separate deliveries.

 DoorDash pays you every Monday via direct deposit for the previous week of deliveries.
 Like Instacart, payments usually take two to three days to process.